hperrin/svelte-material-ui/README.md

 </script>
 ```

+You can check out the demo pages to see usage, since I haven't written the documentation yet.

+Here are some juicy features:

-* You can add any arbitrary property to elements.
+* You can add any arbitrary property to nearly all of the elements.
 * Ripples are on by default, and can be turned off with `ripple={false}`.
+* You can also add ripples to things with the Ripple Svelte action.
-* All standard UI events are forwarded.
+* All standard UI events are forwarded, and input events are forwarded on input elements.
 * Things like labels and icons are named exports in each component.
+* I try very hard to keep you from having to write an actual HTML element or CSS class, so most things are done through Svelte components, properties, and actions.

-To bundle these in your own code, use the `svelte-preprocess` package.
+To bundle this in your own code, you must use the `svelte-preprocess` package.
+See the webpack config in this package for an example.

 ## Progress